Florida vs. Samford NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Florida and its opponents have combined for 69.5 points or more just once this season.
+- Florida and its opponents have combined for 70 points -- this matchup's over/under -- only one time this season.

-- The two teams combine to score 66.2 points per game, 3.3 less than the total in this contest.
+- The combined points per game average of the two teams, 66.2, is 3.8 points fewer than Saturday's over/under.

-- These two squads combine to allow 60.6 points per game, 8.9 fewer than this contest's over/under.
+- These two squads combine to surrender 60.6 points per game, 9.4 fewer than this contest's over/under.

+- The Gators and their opponents score an average of 57.3 points per game, 12.7 fewer than Saturday's total.

 Florida Stats and Trends

-- When Florida records more than 35.9 points, it is 2-2 against the spread and 3-1 overall.
+- Florida is 2-2 against the spread and 3-1 overall this season when the team scores more than 35.9 points.

-- In games that Florida amasses more than 481.1 yards, the team is 1-3 against the spread and 3-1 overall.
+- Florida is 1-3 against the spread and 3-1 overall when the team picks up over 481.1 yards.

 - This year, the Gators have turned the ball over 18 times, 18 more than the Bulldogs' takeaways (0).